Ansh-Patoliya/DSA/src/Progress.md

 - "Container With Most Water" showcased the power of the two-pointer technique in maximizing area.
 By intelligently adjusting the pointers based on the heights of the lines, we could explore all potential containers in a single pass.
 - Both problems reinforced the versatility of the two-pointer technique and highlighted its effectiveness in solving a variety of problems.
 ---

+## 📅 **Day 13 ** – Maximum Average Subarray I , Longest Substring Without Repeating Characters , Minimum Size Subarray Sum *(28 Oct 2025)*
+### 🎯 **Focus of the Day**
+Mastering the sliding window technique for efficient subarray and substring problems.

+---
+### ✅ **Tasks Completed**
+#### 🔹 **Problem**: LeetCode 643 - `Maximum Average Subarray I`
+- **`Problem`**: Given an array and an integer k, find the contiguous subarray of length k that has the maximum average value.
+- **`Approach`**: Used the sliding window technique to calculate the sum of subarrays of length k and track the maximum average.
+- **Complexity Analysis**:
+  - **`Time`**: O(n) — Each element is processed once.
+  - **`Space`**: O(1) — No extra space is used.
+- **`Edge Cases Handled`**: k equals the length of the array, all elements are the same.
+---
+#### 🔹 **Problem**: LeetCode 3 - `Longest Substring Without Repeating Characters`
+- **`Problem`**: Given a string, find the length of the longest substring without repeating characters.
+- **`Approach`**: Used the sliding window technique with a HashMap to track the last seen index of characters.
+- **Complexity Analysis**:
+  - **`Time`**: O(n) — Each character is processed once.
+  - **`Space`**: O(min(m, n)) — The HashMap stores characters, where m is the size of the character set.
+- **`Edge Cases Handled`**: Empty string, all characters are the same.
+---
+#### 🔹 **Problem**: LeetCode 209 - `Minimum Size Subarray Sum`
+- **`Problem`**: Given an array of positive integers and a positive integer s, find the minimal length of a contiguous subarray of which the sum ≥ s.
+- **`Approach`**: Used the sliding window technique to expand and contract the window based on the current sum.
+- **Complexity Analysis**:
+  - **`Time`**: O(n) — Each element is processed once.
+  - **`Space`**: O(1) — No extra space is used.
+- **`Edge Cases Handled`**: No valid subarray exists, single element array.
+---
+### 💭 **Reflection**
+  - Today's problems, "Maximum Average Subarray I," "Longest Substring Without Repeating Characters," and "Minimum Size Subarray Sum," were excellent exercises in mastering the sliding window technique for efficient subarray and substring problems.
+  - The sliding window approach in "Maximum Average Subarray I" allowed for efficient calculation of subarray sums by maintaining a running total and adjusting the window size as needed.
+This method ensured that we could find the maximum average in linear time.
+  - In "Longest Substring Without Repeating Characters," the combination of the sliding window technique with a HashMap provided an effective way to track character indices and manage the window boundaries.
+This approach allowed us to dynamically adjust the window size based on character repetitions.
+  - "Minimum Size Subarray Sum" further reinforced the sliding window concept by demonstrating how to expand and contract the window based on the current sum.
+This problem highlighted the importance of maintaining a balance between window size and the target sum.
+  - Overall, these problems solidified my understanding of the sliding window technique and its versatility in solving a variety of problems efficiently.
+---

 **🔥 Keep the momentum going! 🔥**